armindarvish/armindarvish-website/content/en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/index.md

 ## UPDATE Sept.
 8 2023 {#update-sept-dot-8-2023}

-Since I wrote this post, Nicolas Graves has made a GitHub repository that implements this in a package and has potentially improved on it by using `org-ql` and etc. You can check it out here: [org-dynamic-agenda](https://github.com/nicolas-graves/org-dynamic-agenda).
+Since I wrote this post, Nicolas Graves has made a GitHub repository that implements this with some improvements using `org-ql` and etc. You can check it out here: [org-dynamic-agenda](https://github.com/nicolas-graves/org-dynamic-agenda).

 ## Intro {#intro}